JACKMCDONNELL/Stata-fellows/README.md

 the second session deals with data management in Stata.

-We'll look at **two data sets**:
+we'll look at **two data sets**:

-- *auto.dta* - this is a preloaded teaching data set that comes installed with Stata.
+- *medical_specialty_toy_example* - a completely unbiased ranking of pediatric subspecialties that should be considered the gospel truth
-- *SarahsSTATAtest.dta* - this is a Stata file that has been created by [Sarah Worley](https://www.linkedin.com/in/sarah-worley-bba82816/) and [Wei Liu](https://www.linkedin.com/in/wei-liu-2ab97b156/) for purposes of this course.
-This file contains completely made up data - there are no patient privacy concerns.
+- *SarahsSTATAtest.dta* - fabricated RedCap data.

-we'll look at one do file, *introduction and basics.do*
+we'll look at one do file, *data management.do*.
+Remember, this is the file that you can ultimately download to your computer and reproduce

-there is one log file, *introduction and basics.log*
+there is one log file, *data management.log*

-there is also one short power point, *introduction_basics_ppt.pptx*
+there is also one short power point, *data_management.pptx*.
+This is a powerpoint you should check out, because I screen shot the exact process for data import and export in Stata.
+I figure you each will have to do this at some point.

-additionally, Stata has some nice materials taking the user through the auto.dta data set that I shamelessly reused for purposes of our first session.
-For more on this, pull *getting_started_auto.pdf*.
-It explains each line of code and provides visual examples of how to access relevant commands via the drop-down boxes (something I don't always remember to do).
+note that this session may feel a bit overwhelming.
+There was a lot of material to get through and not a lot of time to do so.
+Remember, the chief value in our sessions is to get used to the concept and figure out a resource for the code (the do file) so that when you have to do this yourself you have everything in place.
+So don't worry if you didn't get everything the first time.